computej/fdte_htm_indep/README.md

 As mentioned above, this is a GitHub Pages site, see the preceding section.

-If you're downloading this respository as a .zip, you need to unzip it into an empty directory then open index.html in your browser.
+If you're downloading this repository as a .zip, you need to unzip it into an empty directory then open index.html in your browser.

 ## Known Bugs

-* The figure in the jumbotron becomes unclickable (and invisible to the colorpicker tool) if it's set to float
+* The figure in the jumbotron becomes not clickable (and invisible to the color-picker tool) if it's set to float.

 ## License